Identity and Timing Model

 - achieves a specific quality / accuracy of expression of the

-defines a timed-data interface to be used when handling the data.
+In summary, a Flow defines a timed-data interface to be used when handling the data.
 This interface might be implemented in different ways: for example, using different containers or transports for the interchange of the data.
-These different implementations are called Flow Representation
+These different implementations are called Flow Representations.

-The diagram below illustrates an example of the progression from Source
+The diagram below illustrates an example of the progression from Source to Flow Representation in terms of an increasingly specific representation of some content:

-The diagrams below illustrate examples of the progression from Source
+The diagrams below illustrate examples of the progression from Source to Flow Representation in terms of the hierarchy of representation:

 Model Definitions